Keanoski/CS2-Highlight-Automator-for-OBS/README.md

+# --WORK IN PROGRESS--
-# WORK IN PROGRESS  CS2 Highlight Automator for OBS
+# CS2 Highlight Automator for OBS

 A C# tool that automates the extraction and recording of highlight moments from CS2 demo files using **OBS Studio** via [`obs-websocket`](https://github.com/obsproject/obs-websocket).
 It detects kill streaks (5+ kills), launches CS2 for playback, and coordinates OBS to record cinematic highlight reels.